s-glass/reading-notes/401/class31.md

 **3. Can you explain the primary differences between Django and Django REST framework?**

 Django REST is a Django extension specifically used for building APIs, whereas Django is mostly used for building applications.
+Django focuses on rendering HTML pages vs Django REST, which focuses on creating APIs.
+Django REST extends regular Django authentication to handle API authentication and authorization.
+In regular Django, the default response format is HTML, whereas Django REST can handle many formats, primarily JSON.

 [Source](https://learndjango.com/tutorials/official-django-rest-framework-tutorial-beginners)